google/oboe/docs/AppsUsingOboe.md

 # Projects using Oboe or AAudio
+Based on Google Play data there are over 200 apps using Oboe.
+Here is a list of those who have given permission to be listed publicly.

 Want your project added?
 [Add a comment to issue #214](https://github.com/google/oboe/issues/214) with your project name and Play Store URL.